matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 When you examine the Yang UI, described below, and use Postman, you will see that the URLs are constructed from elements of the Yang schema.
-This is illustrated in the video above.

-This exercise will illustrate how that works with examples based on topology, inventory and interfaces.
+This exercise will illustrate how that works with examples based on topology, nodes and interfaces.

-# VIRL Topology, Client Script Settings , VM RAM and JAVA_OPTS
+# VIRL Topology, Client Script Settings, VM RAM and JAVA_OPTS

 In this exercise you will use the 1-XRv VIRL topology, and a combination of Python scripts via the CLI and a Postman collection.
-Note that the default value for the NETWORK_PROFILE environment variable is also `1-XRv`.
+Note that the default value for the NETWORK_PROFILE environment variable is also `1-XRv`, so you can use the Python scripts at the CLI directly.

-Where other exercises have been carried with the VM RAM set to 4GB, emperical testing shows that the Yang UI features work best with the VM RAM at 6GB, and the JAVA_OPTS, that control how much RAM the Java VM uses for the controller, set to 5GB.
+Where other exercises have been carried with the VM RAM set to 4GB, empirical testing shows that the Yang UI features work best with the VM RAM at 6GB, and the JAVA_OPTS, that control how much RAM the Java VM uses for the controller, set to 5GB.